Knowledge Base

 Add “and” to your list of Stopwords and re-run your search for “bananas and blueberries”.

-This time, “and” is ignored by the query processor and you will get results that contain the word “bananas” OR “blueberries”.
+This time, “and” is ignored by the query processor and you will only get results that contain the word “bananas” AND/OR “blueberries” found within the Search Fields you have defined.

 How to configure Stopwords